giussepi/INCREMENTAL-LC-KSVD/README.md

 1. Create a virtual environment and activate it [optional]

+2. Install the requirements

+	`pip install -r requirements.txt`

-2. You can install ATLAS or Intel MKL to work with SPAMS.
+3. You can install ATLAS or Intel MKL to work with SPAMS.
 The [documentation](http://spams-devel.gforge.inria.fr/doc-python/html/doc_spams003.html) suggests using MKL to get the best performance.

 	1. Atlas: